 You won’t be able to take baby home without a car seat.
-Make sure you have taken it out of the box in advance and have installed it correctly — because believe it or not about 73% of car seats are NOT installed properly according to SafeKids.org.
+Make sure it’s ready to go (i.e. out of the box and installed correctly)!
+Because believe it or not about 73% of car seats are NOT installed properly according to SafeKids.org.

 3. Pack a Hospital Bag